riyasai22/Social-Media-Dapp/README.md

 ## Abstract

-The popularity of websites like Facebook, Twitter, and YouTube is evidence of the social media's significance and the effects it has had on people and businesses.One of the most often used social media sites for people in the cryptocurrency space is Twitter.
+The popularity of websites like Facebook, Twitter, and YouTube is evidence of the social media's significance and the effects it has had on people and businesses.
+One of the most often used social media sites for people in the cryptocurrency space is Twitter.
 However, cryptocurrency users understand that a decentralized version of Twitter would be quite advantageous because it would get rid of all the drawbacks of its centralized platform.
 As part of our project we will be creating a Web3 Twitter clone.
 Such a platform may house the numerous benefits that blockchain technology offers and can offer users real decentralization by developing and deploying a Twitter clone with Web3 capability.

 ## Architechture
 ![Dapp](https://user-images.githubusercontent.com/80235375/236331919-00b64bb4-94d2-450a-8082-f006c8f19819.png)